 Returning to our booking example, after the booking process is started by a user in the customer interface the information is received by the Orchestrator, which then simultaneously contacts the various services, including the schedules, rates, carrier, and workflow services, gathering the necessary data.
 Once completed, the orchestrator then sends the information to the booking service.

-The biggest advantage here is that the orchestrator need not understand the domain and each microservice can be composed of different technology, meaning you don’t have to keep exchanging libraries between microservices.
+The biggest advantage here is that the orchestrator doesn't need to understand the domain and each microservice can be composed of different technology, meaning that it is noit necessary to keep exchanging libraries between microservices.

 One of the key disadvantages to this approach is the difficulty of handling transaction rollback.
 Unlike the choreography setup, the rates service will not necessarily know whether or not the carriers service was executed properly.
 It increases coupling (which we will discuss below) and the orchestrator becomes the single point of failure.
 It also increases the response time since each of the calls to the microservices are sync/blocking.